 Now, I'm not saying that this is wrong.
 Men need to be aware of these things.
 I'm just wondering if it goes both ways.
 Because I don't think it does.

 "My husband spends all his time either at work or in his man-cave drinking beer and working on his motorcycle," she said.
 "It's like he's just not interested in me or our children's lives."

-If the answer to number 2 is yes, then you are experiencing the natural consequence to your indifference, as described above.
-And all your positive efforts at number 1 have been nullified by number 2.
+If the answer to number 1 is affirmative, then good for you!
+But if the answer to number 2 is yes, then you are experiencing the natural consequence to your indifference, as described above.
+And all your positive efforts at number 1 have likely been nullified by number 2.

 Sorry, but it's really that simple.
 Yes.
 It's that simple.

 I know you don't like this, but it's just the way it is.
 Sorry.

 But perhaps this analogy can help bring things into perspective… Is it reasonable for a man to strike his wife, and then remain incredulous as to her unwillingness to be intimate with him?
 Only a brutish idiot would claim that this man is not a brutish idiot.
 We know this because the man has crossed a line, and he obviously doesn't care for his wife as he should.

 Women today are not taught to care for their husbands as they should.
 That's all I'm saying.